Enagan/HeatmapLibrary/README.md

 /////////////////////////////////////////////////////
 ////// Discussion on Assumptions and Decisions //////
 /////////////////////////////////////////////////////
-In this section I'll document and discuss some of my design decisions given the high level requirements that were presented to me.
+In this section I'll document and discuss some of my design decisions.

 - The Pimpl Idiom as a way to occlude private library info:
 This one wasn't a hard decision, but right at the start I decided that If I was building a library, then I needed to approach it as a separate project.
 As self-contained as possible and as "black-box" as possible, to prevent any kind of wrong use.
 No private implementation should be shown.
 For this I used the private implementation idiom (PIMPL).